March 1, 2009

 Within the Product of No Product

-John Hockenberry asks: what are the implications for industrial designers if the strongest consumer impulse becomes not buying?
+What are the implications for industrial designers if the strongest consumer impulse becomes not buying?

 What if, suddenly, the strongest product brand was No Product and the strongest consumer impulse was not buying?
 Last year there was ample evidence that the muscle consumers were flexing most was that of restraint.
 The inclination not to spend almost did in the entire U.S. auto industry.
 It still might.
 At the end of 2008, Chrysler sales dropped 53 percent.
 Toyota reported an operating loss for the first time in more than 70 years.
 Retail sales for the end of 2008 actually shrank.
 Fewer people bought fewer things.
 Instead of growth numbers and fashion trends, market analysts reported that nonbuyers were driving the market.
 Not making a purchase was the most powerful impulse in the global economy.
 No Product was the strongest brand.
 These abrupt and mass-scaled changes in behavior suggest that, at least in theory, many basic assumptions about retail capitalism are being reexamined and reevaluated by consumers all over the world.